 I am a huge fan of curries of all kinds and I have many on my blog.
 I usually make Indian saucy curry dinners at least once a week, such as this lentil curry or this butter bean curry.
 We even love making Indian curry dishes with pasta like this one-pan veggie curry pasta recipe.

-This recipe also includes canned coconut milk for more Thai flavor and basic pantry condiments, like soy sauce and garlic.
+I was inspired by my turmeric garlic fried rice to make this curry rice, but this time I also included canned coconut milk for more Thai flavor, it was delicious!
+There is also a ton of frozen veggies to make it easier and some frozen edamame to make it higher in plant-based protein.
 It is a simple recipe that's also ultra-versatile, so don't hesitate to give it a try even if you are missing an ingredient.

 Hope you give it a try! ❤️